 Why should I use it?

-- If you submitted your FAFSA before you filed your tax return, you won’t have to manually enter your tax data in order to make corrections to what you initially entered.
+- You won’t have to manually enter your tax data in order to make corrections to what you initially entered.

 - Using data retrieval reduces your chance of being selected for verification.